Nourish - What’s in Season: Irish Winter Foods

-Brussel sprouts are small, leafy green buds which resemble miniature cabbages in appearance and belong to the same Brassica family of vegetables which also includes cabbage, collard greens, broccoli, and kale.
+Brussel sprouts are small, leafy green buds which resemble miniature cabbages in appearance.
+They belong to the same Brassica family of vegetables which also includes cabbage, collard greens, broccoli, and kale.

-Sprouts are exceptionally good for you, providing a rich source of protein, dietary fibre, antioxidants, vitamins, minerals, including manganese, potassium, choline, Vitamin C and B vitamins.
+Sprouts are exceptionally good for you.
+They provide a rich source of protein, dietary fibre, antioxidants, vitamins and minerals.
+These include manganese, potassium, choline, Vitamin C and B vitamins.

 A lot of people think they don’t like Brussels sprouts, but often that’s because they’ve simply been overcooked.
 An overcooked Brussels sprout will be mushy and smelly and have turned a muted shade of green.
 What you’re really after is bright green sprouts with a slightly crisp texture and pleasant, nutty/sweet flavour, even after they’re cooked.

 For more info on the nutrition of sprouts, have a read of this link.

 - Roasted Sweet Potatoes and Brussels Sprouts – The Food Charlatan